-The Director of Undergraduate Studies assigns each major a permanent faculty advisor within the department.
-The advisor helps the student plan a course of study in line with her interests (literature, culture, Francophonie).
-Majors must meet with their advisor at least once per semester to obtain clearance for the following semester.
+The Director of Undergraduate Studies assigns each major a permanent faculty adviser within the department.
+The adviser helps the student plan a course of study in line with her interests (literature, culture, Francophone).
+Majors must meet with their adviser at least once per semester to obtain clearance for the following semester.
 When students are abroad, the process takes place via email.

 The prerequisite for admission to the major the completion of Conversation and Composition (FREN-UA 30) with a grade of B- or better (or an equivalent course or exam).
 No grade lower than C may be counted toward the major.
 Credits in AP French language (4 or 5) exempt students from Conversation and Composition; credits in AP French Literature (4 or 5) exempt students from one section of Readings in French Literature.

 Undergraduates taking French find an intellectually stimulating and congenial atmosphere in which to pursue their studies.
 Café et Conversation and Ciné-Club events and informal conversation groups held at La Maison Française afford opportunities for social and cultural interaction.
 The Department of French is proud of the number of undergraduates who have been elected to Pi Delta Phi, the national French Honor Society.